 - Use tongs instead of a fork when turning meat and poultry.
-A fork pierces the flesh and causes the juice to seep out. - Resist the temptation to keep turning meat over.
-Juices tend to rise to the top of a piece of meat and then settle.
-Each time you turn the meat over, the surface juices are lost.
-It's usually better to quickly sear the meat on each side (about half a minute) then leave the meat to cook on one side at a time, turning once only before serving. - Baste food with light marinade or oil a couple of times while cooking, though watch out for excessive flare-up if too much oil is used. - Using the roasting hood as outlined later in these instructions is an excellent way to preserve moisture and succulence and takes most of the hard work out of barbeque cooking.
+A fork pierces the flesh and causes the juice to seep out. - Juices tend to rise to the top of a piece of meat and then settle.
+Each time you turn the meat over, the juices are lost.
+It's better to quickly sear the meat on each side (about half a minute) then leave the meat to cook on one side at a time, turning once only before serving.
+(An alternative method is to turn the meat every 30 seconds or so, before the juices have time to reach the top surface.
+This keeps the meat succulent and juicy, but means constant adjusting while cooking.) - Baste food with light marinade or oil a couple of times while cooking, though watch out for excessive flare-up if too much oil is used. - Using the roasting hood as outlined later in these instructions is an excellent way to preserve moisture and succulence and takes the hard work out of barbeque cooking.